Uncrossed Multiflows and Applications to Disjoint Paths: Introduction

-For the congestion setting, we prove that the U-constrained version of (\ref{eqn:lp-congestion-edge}) is NP-complete. \begin{theorem} For planar $G$, it is NP-complete to determine whether the U-constrained version of (\ref{eqn:lp-congestion-edge}) has a feasible solution, even with unit-valued capacities and demands. \end{theorem}
+For the congestion setting, we prove that the problem posed by \Cref{ques:algorithmic} is NP-complete. \begin{theorem} It is NP-complete to determine whether planar congestion instance $(G, H, u, d)$ has a feasible fractional uncrossed multiflow, even with unit-valued capacities and demands. \end{theorem}